outdreamer/build-a-cure/docs/tasks/math_language_example.md

 							  = 0.999 (10 - 1)
 							  = 0.999 (9)
 							1 = 0.999
 				- the key is that ((10 * 0.999) - 0.999) is an adjacent way to get to a non-1 integer from 0.999
 					- we dont want to find an adjacent route to the integer of 1, using operations like adding (1 - 0.999) to 0.999 to get 1, which
 						- ignores the theorem to prove and uses an equivalence achieved by addition/subtraction that doesnt use external information to the theorem
 						- assumes the theorem is irrelevant, otherwise using 1 - 0.999 would be pointless if the theorem is true (if 1 = 0.999, then 1 - 0.999 = 0, and subtracting zero is pointless here & assumes the theorem is false, otherwise there would be no need to subtract anything to get from 1 to 0.999 bc theyre equal)
 					- we want to get from 0.999 to 1 by a circuitous route that uses operations other than adding/subtracting zero, just to prove that other operations dont change the fact of the theorem but rather confirm it by the fact that their attributes & relationship functions hold to the extent that they can be used as a foundation of the theorem

-	- apply intent interface
+	- apply intent interface (problem metadata including sub-problems with metadata like 'intent' and 'functions') & the solution automation workflow insight path 'break problem into sub-problems & merge sub-solutions'

-		- apply insight to generate query on intent interface

-			- if two objects are equal, their components are also equal
+		- apply insight to generate query on intent interface 'if two objects are equal, their components are also equal'
 				- components
 					- functions
 						- connecting functions
 							- a = object1.function * b (connects a and b using object1 function)